 The key output is the response that SecurLock Predict returns after interrogating a card transaction, whether the transaction is allowed to proceed or not.
 The output impact is ultimately whether the card transaction is allowed or not.

-FIS Card Fraud Analytics produced a deck to present monthly for the bank with trends and key metrics for both debit and credit cards.
+FIS Card Fraud Analytics produces a deck to present monthly for the bank with trends and key metrics for both debit and credit cards.
 Analytics included Point of Service (POS) Entry Mode for both Card Present (CP) and Card Not Present (CNP).
-POS entry modes for debit card including entry via chip, magnetic stripe, contactless card, and E-commerce.
+POS entry modes for debit card includes entry via chip, magnetic stripe, contactless card, and E-commerce.

 Targeted monitoring conducted by Fraud Strategy team and focused on the Falcon debit card prevention and ledger loss.
 Below are the SecurLock Predict Debit Card metrics: